 - Tax reporting: If a non-cash gift up to $400 is given to the retiring staff member, it does not need to be reported to the IRS.
-If a non-cash gift is greater than $400 or a gift certificate of any amount is given, it must be reported to the IRS.
+If a non-cash gift is greater than $400 or a gift certificate in any amount is given, it must be reported to the IRS.
 The amount will be added as taxable income to the retiring staff member’s payroll records.
 To report the amount, please contact Employee Services at 203-432-5552.

 Refer to Policy 3303 Business Meals, Entertainment and Other Events for more details.

 Shop The Yale Collection for a curated selection of timeless pieces that represent the rich tradition and distinctive mission of Yale University.
 A popular gift within this collection includes Picturing This – a coffee table book that captures Yale’s breathtaking campus in stunning photos by University photographer, Michael Marsland.
 For an added touch, gift a leather-bound edition with an embossed cover.
 The book and many other items in the collection are often in stock and available the same or next day for delivery.
 View contact information to place an order and receive internal pricing.
 (A COA will be required.)